BioBoost/embedded_systems_course/02_virtual_machine/readme.md

 Once finished remove the image from the virtual drive (by right clicking the icon on the Desktop of Linux Mint and choosing Eject).
 Restart the virtual machine.

-> #### Warning::Updates
->
+{% hint style="warning" %}
+**Updates**

-> Every time you update your machine it is necessary to repeat this procedure.
+Every time you update your machine it is necessary to repeat this procedure.
 While it is strongly encouraged to keep your VM up-to-date as any machine, it might be a good idea to do this at a decent moment, for example at home after the lessons and not at the start of a LAB.
+{% endhint %}

 You should now be able to resize the guest window.
 Or you can switch to full screen by hitting `RCTRL-F`.
 Same key-combination to switch back to windowed mode.

-> #### Note::Software Rendering Mode
->
+{% hint style="note" %}
+**Software Rendering Mode**

-> If you get a popup after login saying that Linux Mint is running in software rendering mode, you may have forgotten to enable 3D acceleration.
+If you get a popup after login saying that Linux Mint is running in software rendering mode, you may have forgotten to enable 3D acceleration.
 This can be fixed by going to `Settings => Display => Screen` and enabling **3D Acceleration** of your virtual machine.
 You may also need to increase the video memory a bit to for example **32MB**.
 Make sure to restart the VM after changing these settings.
+{% endhint %}

 ## Creating a shared folder